Variables

 Interpolation: {{variableName}}

-Reference variables with {{variableName}} anywhere in actions and assertions:
+Reference variables with {{variableName}} in item fields, actions, and assertions:

-Action URLs"url": "api-gateway/api/users/{{userId}}"
+Action URLsRuntime"url": "api-gateway/api/users/{{userId}}"

-Action headers"Authorization": "Bearer {{token}}"
+Action headersRuntime"Authorization": "Bearer {{token}}"

-Action body (string values)"email": "{{email}}"
+Action body (string values)Runtime"email": "{{email}}"

-Database queries"query": "SELECT * FROM users WHERE id = {{userId}}"
+Database queriesRuntime"query": "SELECT * FROM users WHERE id = {{userId}}"

-Assertion values"value": "{{email}}"
+Assertion valuesRuntime"value": "{{email}}"

-Match block fields"url": "user-service/{{path}}"
+Match where valuesRuntime"value": "user-service/{{path}}"

-Console log messages"value": "User {{userId}} created"
+Console log messagesRuntime"value": "User {{userId}} created"

 Extraction